AlexSouzaSilvax/PokemonChallange/README.md

 ## Pokémon Challange

-Open http://alexsouzasilvax.com.br/ to view it in the server.
+Open http://alexsouzasilvax.com.br/ or https://alex-pokemon-challange.herokuapp.com/ to view it in the server.